 - Publishes around 90 reports and briefings, containing between them some 800 separate policy recommendations

 - Conducts some 5,000 advocacy meetings with policymakers and other decision-makers

 - Has almost 2 million website visits

 - Authors more than 200 opinion pieces in major international newspapers, with nearly half in languages other than English

 - Garners more than 5,000 media mentions in print and electronic media

 - Creates some 30 podcasts on select conflict situations, in multiple languages

-What distinguishes Crisis Group from other organisations working on conflict prevention and resolution is a unique combination of field-based analysis, practical policy prescriptions and high-level advocacy, with key roles being played by senior staff highly experienced in government and by an active Board of Trustees comprising two former prime ministers, two former presidents, eight former foreign ministers, one former European Commissioner, one Nobel Peace Prize winner and many other leaders from the fields of politics, diplomacy, business and the media.
+What distinguishes Crisis Group from other organisations working on conflict prevention and resolution is a unique combination of field-based analysis, practical policy prescriptions and high-level advocacy, with key roles being played by highly experienced senior staff and by a distinguished Board of Trustees comprising leaders from the fields of politics, diplomacy, business and the media.